Soquel Demonstration State Forest

+Soquel Demonstration State Forest (SDSF or SDF) is one of eight Cal Fire–operated Demonstration State Forests, which total 71000 acre.

+SDSF has an area of 2,681 acres, and is located between Soquel-San Jose Road to the west, and Highland Way to the east.
+The main entrance to the forest is off Highland Way.

-Soquel Demonstration State Forest (SDSF or SDF) is one of eight Cal Fire operated Demonstration State Forests totaling 71,000 acres.
-Collectively, the forests represent the most common forest types in the state.
-The State Forests grow approximately 75 million board feet yearly and harvest an average of 30 million board feet of timber each year, enough to build 3,000 single-family homes.
-Revenue from these harvests fund a variety of the Department's Resource Management Programs.
-In addition, the forests provide research and demonstration projects on forest management, while providing public recreation opportunities, fish and wildlife habitat, and watershed protection.
+The forests represent the most common forest types in California.
+The State Forests grow approximately 75 million board feet yearly and harvest an average of 30 million board feet of timber each year.
+Revenue from these harvests funds a variety of the Department's Resource Management Programs.
+In addition, the forests provide research and demonstration projects on forest management, while providing public recreation opportunities, natural habitats, and watershed protection.

-The Board of Forestry and Fire Protection (Board) policy provides that the State Forests shall be used for experimentation to determine the economic feasibility of artificial reforestation, and to demonstrate the productive and economic possibilities of good forest practices toward maintaining forest crop land in a productive condition.
+The Board of Forestry and Fire Protection (Board) policy provides that the State Forests shall be used for experimentation to determine the economic feasibility of artificial reforestation, and to demonstrate the productive and economic possibilities of good forest practices toward maintaining forest cropland in a productive condition.
 The management objectives and plans developed for each State Forest are subject to periodic review and approval by the Board.

 Location and description

 Soquel Demonstration Forest is situated in the Santa Cruz Mountains along California's central coast.
-Originally part of a Mexican "augmentation" land grant added to Rancho Soquel in 1844, the property was logged by several different owners prior to the State taking ownership in 1988.
-Today, the Forest allows the public to access the coastal redwoods and observe the wildlife that inhabit it.
+Originally part of a Mexican "augmentation" land grant added to Rancho Soquel in 1844, the property was logged by several different owners before the State took ownership in 1988.
+Today, the Forest allows the public to access the coastal redwoods and observe the wildlife that inhabits it.

-Located along the east branch of Soquel Creek and including portions of Amaya Creek and Fern Gulch Creek, the forest contains redwood, mixed hardwoods, and riparian ecosystems.
+Located along the east branch of Soquel Creek and including portions of Amaya Creek and Fern Gulch Creek, the forest contains Coastal Redwood, mixed hardwoods, and riparian ecosystems.
 Soquel is geologically active, with the San Andreas and Zayante Faults passing through the property.
-Associated with the Forest's geologic activity are several natural springs and small marshes found in closed depressions, known as sag ponds.
+Associated with the forest's geologic activity are several natural springs and small marshes found in closed depressions, known as sag ponds.

 Soquel is California's only State Forest located near large urban areas.
-Its proximity to the metropolitan centers of the San Francisco and Monterey Bay Area make it accessible to the public for use in forestry education and outdoor recreation.
+Its proximity to the metropolitan centers of the San Francisco and Monterey Bay Area makes it accessible to the public for use in forestry education and outdoor recreation.